Template API reference

 backlinks |

-The "References & mentions" section shown after the bottom post-navigation on individual post pages when with_backlinks is enabled and there are inbound links.
+The "References & Mentions" section shown after the bottom post-navigation on individual post pages when with_backlinks is enabled and there are inbound links.
 Override this block in a custom post.html to change the layout or styling of the section. |

 comment_invite |